MCV-C3/project23-24-06/README.md

 | :---       |    :----:   |    :----:   |    :----:   |        ---: |
 | Test       | 0.8624      | 0.8708      | 0.8660      | 0.8680      |

+*The notebook might not load at the first try due to the images weight, please be patient.

 ## Task2 work